Last Updated on March 22, 2021 by Shaun Snapp

 Unless you have a large amount of unstructured data like photos, videos, or sound files that you want to analyze, a relational data warehouse will always outperform a Hadoop-based warehouse.
 And for storing unstructured data, Muglia sees Hadoop being replaced by S3 or other binary large object (BLOB) stores.” – Datanami

-Ok, so wait — there are a number of non-Big Data sources that can be used to perform AI against.
-However, the availability of Big Data was one of the primary test cases for why AI would be effective.
+Ok, so wait -Big Data’s availability Big Data sources can be used to perform AI against.
+However, Big Data’s availability was one of the primary test cases for why AI would be effective.
 Because it was proposed, only AI would be able to tease out the insights from Big Data.
 It is extremely inconsistent to say, on the one hand, that the Big Data bubble is receding, taking with it many of its promised benefits, and then at the same time propose that AI has a great future.

 Yes, I am aware that most of the quotes above relate to Hadoop.
 However, we are not asked to accept the assumption that the situation will significantly improve when the data is pulled from the now downtrodden Hadoop instances and placed into S3 or other “containers.”
-But as is explained throughout this article, the original proposals about Big Data are very likely to be true.
+As explained throughout this article, the original proposals about Big Data are very likely to be true.

 Statements About the Opportunity of AI Go Unchallenged in IT Media

-Companies that have AI services and software to sell have been releasing pro-AI information to the marketplace, and the IT media entities have done very little to fact check any of their statements — even though the statements come entirely from a position of commercial bias.
+Companies that have AI services and software to sell have been releasing pro-AI information to the marketplace.
+The IT media entities have done very little to fact check any of their statements — even though the statements come entirely from a position of commercial bias.
 The following quotation is a perfect example of this.

 “If your competitors are applying AI, and they’re finding insight that allow them to accelerate, they’re going to peel away really, really quickly,” Deborah Leff, CTO for data science and AI at IBM, said on stage at Transform 2019.”